lexibank/tlopo/out/vol3/chapter5.md

 red sandalwood, B. bisa, nabisa (Mimosaceae)

 A tree which grows to 8-15 m on sandy foreshores and coral soil, Adenanthera pavonina is well known for its shiny scarlet, disk-shaped seeds about 6 mm in diameter which serve widely as necklace beads.
 It has a small, yellowish flower which grows in dense drooping rat's-tail flower heads resembling catkins.
-Its fllowers are white to yellowish, and the seeds grow in curved hanging pods, with a bulge opposite each seed, which curl up and turn brown (Peekel1984: 210).
+Its fllowers are white to yellowish, and the seeds grow in curved hanging pods, with a bulge opposite each seed, which curl up and turn brown ([Peekel 1984](../references.md#source-Peekel1984): 210).

 <a id="p-149"></a>